 This guide provides an overview of the technology that DHH people used in the past and what they use today.
 Not surprisingly, DHH people have had to be creative in finding ways to communicate with the hearing world, and have invented technologies that benefit not only DHH people, but also hearing people.
 It is interesting to note that either Deaf people or hearing people connected with Deaf people invented many of the communications technologies we used in the past or use today.

-For example, Samuel Morse invented the telegraph, and had a Deaf 2nd wife, Sarah Elizabeth Griswold who helped him to create the Morse code.
+For example, Samuel Morse invented the telegraph and had a Deaf 2nd wife, Sarah Elizabeth Griswold who helped him to create the Morse code.
 He often conversed with his wife tapping out the Morse code in her hand.
-His business partner was Amos Kendall (Postmaster General) whose estate became Gallaudet University.
-The first long-distance telegraphic transmission travelled through Amos Kendall's estate from the Supreme Court on its way to Baltimore.
+His business partner was Amos Kendall (Postmaster-General) whose estate became Gallaudet University.
+The first long-distance telegraphic transmission traveled through Amos Kendall's estate from the Supreme Court on its way to Baltimore.

 Vint Cerf (HH), known as one of the "Fathers of the Internet" is a VP at Google and is the co-designer of the TCP/IP protocols and the architecture of the Internet.
 His work led to e-mail as he was looking for a convenient way for Deaf people to communicate.
 The analog to digital movement has affected many of our products and services today.
 Check out The Internet: A Historical Encyclopedia for more information about the history of the Internet, and biographies of key figures.